Bistatic Radar Detection of Water Ice Deposits in Lunar Polar Regions

 Abstract

-Deep space bistatic radar measurements face several challenges in planetary exploration, including rapidly varying observation geometry, extremely low signal-to-noise ratios, and difficulties in calibrating channel gain and phase due to the absence of onboard calibration sources.
-To address these issues, this study develops a bistatic radar terrain inversion system tailored for deep space applications.
-Using the SPICE (Spacecraft Planet Instrument C-matrix Events) toolkit and focusing on echo data acquired under near-backscatter conditions, the system integrates geometry modeling, data calibration, and multiparameter inversion of surface characteristics.
-The analysis demonstrates that the proposed system successfully extracts electromagnetic indicators associated with potential water-ice deposits in the lunar south polar region, including enhanced echo power, locally elevated circular polarization ratios (CPR), reduced dielectric constants, and disturbed cross-spectrum phase behavior.
+Deep space bistatic radar facing some challenges in planetary exploration, including rapidly varying observation geometry, extremely low signal-to-noise ratios, and difficulty in calibrating channel gain and phase due to the absence of onboard calibration sources.
+To address these issues, a bistatic radar terrain inversion system tailored for deep space applications was developed.
+Using the SPICE (Spacecraft Planet Instrument C-matrix Events) toolkit and focusing on echo data acquired under near-backscatter conditions.
+The system integratd geometry modeling, data calibration, and multiparameter inversion of surface characteristics.
+The analysis demonstrates that the proposed system successfully extracted electromagnetic indicators associated with potential water-ice deposits in the lunar south polar region, including enhanced echo power, locally elevated circular polarization ratios (CPR), reduced dielectric constants, and disturbed cross-spectrum phase behavior.
 These combined features support the possible presence of polar water-ice deposits.
-The results further verify the effectiveness of deep space bistatic radar for surface and material inversion and provide a scalable technical pathway for future bistatic radar applications in deep space missions.
+The results verify the effectiveness of deep space bistatic radar for surface and material inversion and provide a scalable technical pathway for future bistatic radar applications in deep space missions.

 -